krzentner/language-world/data/text-davinci-003/basic_py_md/handle-press-0.py.md

-The code for handle press would then look like this:
+Then, fill in the code to control the robot:

 ```
 # handle-press: push down the handle
-# def handle_press(robot):
+def handle_press(robot):
-    if check("the robot's gripper is not vertically aligned with handle"):
+    if check("the robot's gripper is not vertically aligned with the handle"):
         robot.put("gripper above handle")
-    if check("the robot's gripper is vertically aligned with handle and the robot's gripper is not around the handle"):
+    if check("the robot's gripper is vertically aligned with handle"):
-        robot.grab("gripper around handle")
-    if check("the robot's gripper is around the handle"):
         robot.push("down on handle")
 ```